Important facts

 Risk management audits

-Audits are a key component of a comprehensive risk strategy.
-They help to identify, assess and manage risks at an early stage - before they affect the business.
+Audits are an essential part of a comprehensive risk strategy.
+They help identify, assess, and manage risks early on, before they impact the business.

 Early risk detection